 In 1984, Family Space Quinte Inc. was incorporated as a non-profit child care resource centre.
 One year later the Home Child Care Program was established.
 Over the years the Resource Centre Programs developed and expanded.
 The Resource Consultant Programs in Hastings County were consolidated, and Family Space Quinte Inc. became the sponsor agency in 1998.
+In 2025 the Resource Consultant Program became know as Special Needs Resourcing in a transformation of the program.
+At this time the title Resource Consultant was changed to Inclusion Coach.

 In 2002, Family Space Quinte Inc. was designated as the lead agency for the Ontario Early Years Centre in South Hastings and Prince Edward Counties.
 The official opening of the Ontario Early Years Centre was in April 2002, the OEYC then became an EarlyON Centre in 2018.
-Family Space Quinte Inc. promotes and provides for inclusive environments in all the programs which include Licensed Home Child Care, Ontario Early Years Centre, and Resource Consultant Program.
+Family Space Quinte Inc. promotes and provides for inclusive environments in all the programs which include Licensed Home Child Care, Ontario Early Years Centre, and Special Needs Resourcing.